SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 This script will prepare your local development environment for working with MetaVoice, ensuring that you have all the required tools and dependencies to start customizing and testing the application.

-### Voice cloning test with MetaVoice on Salad Cloud
+### Voice cloning test with MetaVoice on SaladCloud

 To explore the capabilities of MetaVoice, we followed the instructions provided by MetaVoice and used their source code as our base: [MetaVoice repo](https://github.com/metavoiceio/metavoice-src).
 Together with all the processing scripts